 1988: The Moody Blues released “I Know You’re Out There Somewhere,” the first single from their thirteenth studio album, Sur la Mer.
 It was the band’s last top 40 hit in the US, peaking at #30 on the Billboard Hot 100.

-1988: Joan Jett and the Blackhearts released sixth studio album, Up Your Alley.
+1988: Joan Jett and the Blackhearts released their sixth studio album, Up Your Alley.

 1988: Rod Stewart’s fifteenth studio album, Out of Order, was released.
 The album was produced by Stewart and Power Station members Andy Taylor, Bernard Edwards, and Tony Thompson.

 1989: The Ramones released their eleventh studio album, Brain Drain.
 It was the band’s last LP to feature founding member Dee Dee Ramone, the first to feature drummer Marky Ramone since Subterranean Jungle in 1983, as well as the group’s last album with Sire Records.

 1995: The Rembrandts released their third studio album, L.P..
 It became the duo’s highest-charting album to date, reaching #23, and its final, hidden track, “I’ll Be There For You,” was used as the theme song for television sitcom Friends.

 1995: North Carolina group Squirrel Nut Zippers released their debut album, The Inevitable.

 1995: Chicago released their eighteenth studio album, Night & Day: Big Band.
 The album is a departure from the group’s top 40 material with a focus on big band and swing.
 It was also their first after leaving Reprise Records and starting their own imprint label, Chicago Records.

 1995: Jerry Lee Lewis released his thirty-eighth studio album, “Young Blood.”
 It features an all-star cast of musicians and attempted to recapture the 1950s Sun Records style which Lewis was best known for.